 The only reliable way to encourage that particular chunk of human to heal is to give it as much rest as possible.
 Sitting is not rest for a coccyx, and while standing up is not too hard on it, there’s only so much standing up one can do.
 Encouraging it to heal is a good idea, else it simply won’t.
 Pain for the rest of your life, or pain-killers and their side-effects, or surgery.
 Nice range of choices.

 Aaaaaanyway, it quickly became obvious that if I wanted my laptop to levitate, I had to rig it up myself.
 I thought about brackets, and about wood.
-I have an excellent ex-neighbour who does cabinet-making for a living (although his primary training is in Psychology), but this would be very fiddly and he’s already done a lot for us.
+We have an excellent ex-neighbour who does cabinet-making for a living (although his primary training is in psychology), but this would be very fiddly and he’s already done a lot for us.
 So...

 No patents pending, AFAICT; the idea is so obvious that I’d be amazed if anyone could sustain a patent on it.

 The total cost of parts is (retail) about AUD$30, not including glue (“Pipe Cement” or “Plumb-Weld” of which you need very little).
 Of this, nearly $10 is PVC pipe in short lengths, which many plumbers or building sites or salvage yards would be willing to give you as off-cuts.

 Up here in the far northern suburbs of Perth, a good place to get the fittings is Controlled Irrigation Supplies in 7 Delage Street, Joondalup.
 Delage Street is inside the Winton Road loop to the west of Lakeside Shopping Centre.